What a Good Data Logger Looks Like

 • Ships in Windows Docker, Linux, and module configurations

-With the Raptor Data Historian, you can quickly capitalize on the data you already have present in your organization.
+With the A-B PLC Historian, you can quickly capitalize on the data you already have present in your organization.
 You can keep your data where it’s safe – inside your firewall.
-Monitoring of PLC data in all kinds of A-B PLCs is easily accomplished with the Raptor Data Historian, a tool that delivers peace of mind by providing real-time monitoring, logging, charting, and alarming of your data locally and in your favorite database.
+Monitoring of PLC data in all kinds of A-B PLCs is easily accomplished with the A-B PLC Historian, a tool that delivers peace of mind by providing real-time monitoring, logging, charting, and alarming of your data locally and in your favorite database.